 20. The first speaker, the Executive Secretary of the World Energy Council (WEC), presented the latest WEC scenarios about energy transitions in view of increasing uncertainty and complexity in the world.
 The key themes in his presentation were that the role of coal is shifting from that of cheap coal to uncertain coal, energy efficiency is very difficult because of the policy imperatives, and successful outcomes will necessarily balance three distinct dimensions: energy security, energy equity, and environmental sustainability.
 The panel then explored the global energy challenge and what a sustainable energy system might resemble and turned to the challenges of defining the priorities and designing pathways to move towards a sustainable energy system.

-21. The second speaker, the Deputy Minister of Energy of the Russian Federation, spoke to the challenges of securing affordable and sustainable energy and the preconditions that exist at a regional level to enable needed investments.
-These preconditions include stable and reliable interconnections with development of vital infrastructure and a systematic and non-discriminatory policy approach that allows enduring market efficiency.
+21. The second speaker, the Deputy Minister of Energy of the Russian Federation, H.E.
+Mr. Anatoly Yanovskiy, spoke to the challenges of securing affordable and sustainable energy, in particular in the connection with SE4All.
+These challenges include substantial rises and falls of supply and demand for energy sources, energy investment exposure, oil and gas prices volatility, cases of breaches of contracts and political pressure that can lead to instability on the global energy market.
+All above mentioned challenges and uncertainties impede the fast and effective realization of SE4All Initiative.
+They could be solved by deeper integration and coordination through common steps of all stakeholders.
+At the same time while putting the SE4All Initiative into practice it should be taken into consideration that natural gas is one of the most promising fossil fuels to provide worldwide access to energy by 2030.
+H. E. Mr. Yanovskiy underlined that the United Nations Economic Commission for Europe and its Committee on Sustainable Energy have to take a lead role in the process of coordination with the member States and other regional Commissions in the future..

 22. The panel then explored the systems perspective that would be required, reinforcing links among energy efficiency, renewable energy, fossil fuels, and electricity.
 The challenges involve mind-set changes that range from energy efficiency to rational end-use of energy to rational policy setting.
 The panel then discussed possible pathways towards an integrated, rational energy system including energy security and energy access and how to get the necessary political ownership to deliver the outcomes.